yui1910/Car-Trajactory-Simulator/README.md

 The second car driving in trajectory 2 (`path[1]` in `Map`), and it apears at time 2.

 ## Scheduler:
 Now, all cars would move simply when their target zone is empty.
-Therefore, deadlock my happend in this simulator.
+Therefore, deadlock may happend in this simulator.

 If you want, you can change the strategy defined at `scheduler.py`.